galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > ### {% icon comment %} Not using the standard ARTIC primer set for amplification?
 >
-> If the samples for amplification were not prepared with the standard ARTIC primer set, custom files will need to be provided: the BED with the primer scheme and tha tabular file describing the amplicon grouping of the primers in the primer scheme file.
+> If the samples for amplification were not prepared with the standard ARTIC primer set, custom files will need to be provided: the BED with the primer scheme and the tabular file describing the amplicon grouping of the primers in the primer scheme file.
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Import auxiliary datasets